EdwardScizorhands/ACX-simple/README.md

 * You can also go to "/simple" instead of "/comments".
 I may migrate there at some point in the future so as to not override Substack's comments-only page.

 * It dynamically loads new comments (which breaks if you lose internet connectivity).
-They are marked as "~new~" if loaded in the background.
+They are marked as “∼new∼" if loaded in the background.
+I know that still needs a better workflow.

 * You can change the sort order, hearts, and dynamic loading of checkboxes in the settings box (click on the icon).